IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 </figure>
 <br clear="all">

-<a name="xds-model"> </a>

 ### 1:54.6.2.
 XDS.b - Cross-Enterprise Document Sharing

 Within an XDS infrastructure:
 * XDS Document Registry will most likely be grouped with a Resource Notification Publisher because all publication events are submitted to the XDS Document Registry.
-* XDS Document Registry will likely be grouped with a Resource Notification Broker
+* XDS Document Registry will likely be grouped with a Resource Notification Broker.
 * XDS Document Consumer will most likely be grouped with a Resource Notification Recipient.
 This grouping makes sense since the receiver of the notification is most likely the user of the information.
 * XDS Document Consumer will likely be grouped with a Resource Notification Subscriber.